Ancestral Skills ~ Community ~ Big Open Sky

 We provide a camp with some of the best instructors in their fields, teaching what they have learned through experience, experimentation and through source materials.
 Some of the instructors have spent many years perfecting their crafts.
 Some have managed archeological sites while others have lived deeply among the wild places, hunting, raising their own food and making their own clothing and tools from the most basic elements.
 We are a diverse group of people from many experiences, opinions and family backgrounds, who come together to share what it is that makes us excited about life.

-Winter Count is a drug and alcohol free event.
+Winter Count is a drug, alcohol, and firearm free event.